objcio/articles/2014-12-08-activity-tracing.md

 ## Conclusion

-Activity tracing is a very welcome addition to our debugging toolbelt and makes diagnosing crashes in asynchronous code so much easier.
+Activity tracing is a very welcome addition to our debugging toolkit and makes diagnosing crashes in asynchronous code so much easier.
 We really should make it a habit to add activities, breadcrumbs, and trace messages to our code.

 The most painful point at this time is the missing Swift integration, at least for those of us who already use Swift in production code.
 Hopefully though this is just a matter of (a not too long) time until this will change.